gildo/nihil/README.md

 lulz, a simple CMS by fyskij & FL3`

 <h2>Install:</h2>
-Just edit config.php and lanch in your browser the install.php file.
+Just edit config.php and launch in your browser the install.php file.